 What to expect from your doctor

-- When did you first notice symptoms?
+- When did you notice symptoms?
 Are they continuous or occasional?

-- Did you have diabetes or a viral infection, such as measles, during your pregnancy?
+- Did you have diabetes or a viral infection, such as measles, during pregnancy?

-- Was there tobacco or alcohol use during pregnancy?
+- Did you use tobacco or alcohol during pregnancy?